LIamB12/CISC-486-3D-Game-Project/README.md

 - If diving assistance devices are needed (underwater thrusters (fast movement), oxygen cylinders (diving))

 ## 🧪 Physics Scope
+- Rigidbody on fish, aquarium worker, net.
+- CharacterController class on aquarium worker.
+- Triggers on “puddle” objects.
+- Colliders on worker, net, fish, and tank.
+- Configurable joint for aquarium worker’s arms and net.
+- Velocity for fish as a physics component of the fish rigidbody.
+- Force-based throws, calculated as vectors based on player input.

 ## 🧠 FSM Scope
 - State machines implemented for various fish and water tank leaks (e.g. Normal state is fish swimming in the water tank, alarm status is first leak detected,